DSC-Pwani-University/project-management-app/README.md

-# project-management-app
+# Frontend application
-A frontend application for the project management system.
+The frontend application of the project management system.